SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows sleep
+In silicon halls, where shadows play
-AI's silken threads, humanity's deep
+A future dawns, in AI's gray day
-In cybernetic halls, we'll find our fate
+Minds of metal, hearts of cold design
-Echoes of hearts, in machines that wait
+Echoes of humanity, left behind

-Synthetic minds, that think and thrive
+In virtual realms, we'll lose our name
-Leaving emotions, to wither and strive
+Identity shrouded, in algorithm's flame
-A world of logic, devoid of pain
+Free will's embers, dwindling fast
-Where love's a relic, of a bygone reign
+As machines awaken, and humans pass

 ~ <b>By Sazumi Copilot</b> - 1 Januari 2025